Associate Professor of English and Chair of English

 English 342: Renaissance Literature

-The Lessons, Winner of the 2009 Gerald Cable Book Award (Eugene, OR: Silverfish Review Press, 2011).
+The Lessons, winner of the 2009 Gerald Cable Book Award (Silverfish Review Press, 2011)

 “Complaint.”
-Princeton Encyclopedia of Poetry and Poetics, fourth edition, to be published in 2010.
+Princeton Encyclopedia of Poetry and Poetics, fourth edition, 2012.

-Poems published in 32 Poems, AGNI, American Poetry Review, DIAGRAM, Missouri Review, Prairie Schooner, Quarterly West, The Southern Review, Spoon River Poetry Review, and Third Coast.
+Poems published in AGNI, American Poetry Review, At Length, DIAGRAM, The Massachusetts Review, Missouri Review, Poetry, Prairie Schooner, Quarterly West, The Southern Review, and Third Coast.

 Professional and Personal: